Key points:

 Although the industry is driven by volatile commodities prices and cycles, and probably on the wrong side of history and in long term decline, this probably means more opportunities and more space for selective and patient investors, while the hot money is off chasing the ‘next big thing’.

-But, as with all types of investment, researching and understanding the underlying drivers and fundamentals is critical, and timing is everything.
+But, like all types of investment, researching and understanding the underlying drivers and fundamentals is critical, and timing is everything.
 As in the past, there will be a time when Woodside makes sense tactically, but probably not at the moment.

 ‘Till next time – happy investing!